mingzhang-yin/mingzhang-yin.github.io/README.md

 My [`jekyll`](http://jekyllrb.com/) theme is modified from [hyde](https://github.com/poole/hyde).

 The site is under developing!
+Special thanks to [this site](http://rgriff23.github.io)